Hotels must engage in the digital movement to remain relevant

 In 2017, hotel occupancy levels rose by 0.5% to reach 75.1% in the United Arab Emirates (UAE), but the average daily rate dropped by 3.8%.
-In the wake of a challenging global travel landscape, new market entrants, and the rise of online intermediaries, hotels face a new reality in which the brands that will survive will be the ones that can attract and anticipate the multi-faceted needs of the increasingly discerning and digitally native new traveller looking for unique and authentic experience.
+In the wake of a challenging global travel landscape, new market entrants, and the rise of online intermediaries, hotels face a new reality in which the brands that will survive will be the ones that can attract and anticipate the multi-faceted needs of the increasingly discerning and digitally native new traveler looking for a unique and authentic experience.

 In this report, launched at the 14th edition of the Arabian Hotels Investment Conference in Ras Al Khaimah, UAE on 17 April 2018, we consider how hoteliers in the UAE can generate new business and grow their existing market in this age of tech-disruption, shifting socio dynamics and evolving guest preferences.